Blood Cancer UK

 Beating blood cancer and giving back

 On Friday 24th of November 2017, I was diagnosed with Acute Myeloid Leukaemia.
-I was 29 years old, and had always been fit and healthy prior to this - the NHS didn’t even have any historical blood results on file for me.
+I was 29 years old, and had always been fit and healthy - the NHS didn’t even have any blood tests on file for me.

 Throughout my treatment and recovery, art was a genuine therapy for me; whether it took my mind off the physical or emotional feelings I was struggling with, motivated me to think of the future, or acted as a mechanism through which to connect with friends, family and followers online.